skyisyourlimit/MCSP/README.md

-# Masked Cosine Similarity Prediction for Self-supervised Skeleton-based Action Representation Learning
+# The code of the paper "Masked Cosine Similarity Prediction for Self-supervised Skeleton-based Action Representation Learning"

-Ziliang Ren, Ronggui Liu, Yong Qin, Qieshi Zhang

 This repository includes Python (PyTorch) implementation of the MCSP.